EzhilsreeJ/CodeArchitect/README.md

 creation and deployment.
-Users describe the website they want, and the system generates code, structures files, pushes to GitHub, and deploys to Vercel --- reducing time and effort while maintaining software‑engineering standards.
+Users describe the website they want, and the system generates code, structures files, pushes to GitHub, and deploys to Vercel --- reducing time and effort while maintaining software-engineering standards.

 ------------------------------------------------------------------------

 ## 🎯 Objectives

--   Generate websites from natural‑language prompts\
+-   Generate websites from natural-language prompts\
 -   Reduce manual setup and deployment steps\
 -   Provide clear workflows for beginners\
 -   Support real DevOps practices with GitHub + Vercel